Wayneoween/dnd5e_story_skt/README.md

 The Theme we use is [this](https://github.com/iwiedenm/jekyll-theme-massively-src/) but has quite a few modifications.
 We removed the `Formspring.io` integrations since it [seems not to be alive anymore](https://techcrunch.com/2013/03/15/formspring-the-pioneering-anonymous-qa-platform-is-shutting-down/) and we didn't want forms anyway.
 [Disqus](https://disqus.com) also was removed, since we don't want comments on that page and you can mail me or join our Slack!

+## Development

+* Install rbenv + ruby 2.5.1
+* Install bundler, jekyll (and geordi)
+* Open two terminals that run
+  * `b jekyll s`
+  * `b jekyll build -I -w`
+* Open the local version in your Browser: http://127.0.0.1:4000/
+* Whenever you make a content change, it will automatically be built and served locally.
+* Please note that you must restart the server when making changes to "_config.yml" (i.e. when adding a new icon).